mithunpaul08/StatNlpFall2016/assignment2/README.txt

 ——————————————————————————4.
 Using the held-out corpus calculate s (5pts)

+Ans: done

+The code can be found in the attached file q4.py

+The code can be compiled using “python q4.py”

+Steps:
+4.1. tokenize training data using tokens = nltk.word_tokenize(content)

+4.2. convert to n-grams using corresponding command Eg:bi_tokens_training = bigrams(uni_tokens_training)

+4.3. find a frequency distribution using nltk.FreqDist() :
+Eg: fdist_train_tri = nltk.FreqDist(tri_tokens_training)

+4.4: for each of the n-gram list in training data, find if the corresponding n-gram exists in test data.
+If yes, increase the value of lambda by 1
+Eg:
+for triKeys in fdist_train_tri.keys():
+    if triKeys in fdist_test_tri.keys():
+        print triKeys

+4.5: Normalize lambda using sum of lambdas
+Eg:
+sumLambda=lambda1+lambda2+lambda3
+nLambda1= lambda1/sumLambda

 ——————————————————————————5.
 What is the trigram probabilities of i want English food(P(<s> i want English food </s>)) (original andinterpolated probabilities) ?
 (1pt)

+5.a: For calculating the basic probabilities of trigram.
+Refer slide 13 of lecture on sep 6th.
+Extrapolating it for trigram probability

+P(W| wn-1,wn-2)= c(wn-2 wn-1 wn)/ C(wn-2 wn-1).

+Because sum of all trigram counts that starts with a given bigram wn-2wn-1  must be same as the number of times the bigram occurs.

+Eg: Consider the trigram “I want English”

+P(English | want, I)= C(I want English)/C(I want)

 ——————————————————————————6.
 Propose the better algorithm for the interpolation andcalculate their s and the probabilities of the abovesentence. (optional 5pts).